exense/step-samples/plugins/example-plugin/frontend/README.md

 ```
 The build's result will be located at `dist/${pluginName}`

-- Copy files from this folder to the server, where the main application is hosted.
+- Copy files from `dist/${pluginName}` to the FE folder of the plugin
-- These files should be accessible by the main application and located on the same host.
-- Do the required changes at backend to return the plugin's information (name and path to the remoteEntry.js) by `/rest/app/plugins` endpoint
+- Add the required plugin settings (name and path to the remoteEntry.js) to point to the hosted FE folder